 So, what can we do about it?
 Is it possible to get control over our tongue?
-To get better with words?
-To leverage their power in a positive way?
-To avoid hurting people, often those we love the most?
+Can we get better with the words coming out of our mouth and leverage their power in a positive way?
 Here are four secrets to getting control of our tongue.
 Things we can and should do before we open our mouths:

 The Psalmist says: “Lord set a guard over my mouth; keep watch over the door of my lips.”
 And in another passage, he writes: “Let the words of my mouth, and the meditation of my heart be acceptable in Your sight, oh Lord…” I’m thinking these words would be good to tell God every morning before we say a word to another human.
 I like this prayer as well: “God help me to speak when I’m supposed to and be quiet when I should be.
-Help me to be kind and gracious when I do speak.”
+Help me to be kind, gracious, and truthful when I do speak.”
 Prayer is a powerful weapon that helps us rule our tongue.
-Here’s a second practical behavior:
+Another secret?

 Before you speak, ask yourself: “Will these words I’m about to say build up or tear down?
 Heal or wound?
 Bring life or kill?”
 Before speaking, zip it for 30 seconds . . . and think: Is it true?
 Is it kind?
 Is it necessary?
 Put yourself in the other person’s shoes for a minute and ask yourself, “If someone said this to me, how would I react?”

 I’m not suggesting we never have an honest conversation with another person.
-Earlier this year I wrote a post on leadership and difficult people.
+A while back I wrote a post on leadership and difficult people.
 Sometimes the kindest thing we can do is speak the truth wrapped in love.
-My book Unshakable You addresses in detail how to have a difficult conversation with someone without destroying them.
+My book Unshakable You Unshakable You: 5 Choices of Emotionally Healthy People addresses in detail how to have a difficult conversation with someone without destroying them.
 You can find it here.

-That being said, careless words spoken in anger or frustration damage relationships—sometimes permanently.
+Above all . . . careless words spoken in anger or frustration damage relationships—sometimes permanently.
 Again, not to be melodramatic, but careless words have ruined marriages, careers, ministries, and countless people’s lives.
-Here’s a third behavior that helps us in our struggle to control our tongue:
+Additionally, here’s a third secret that helps us in our struggle to control our tongue:

 When it comes to our speech: garbage in . . . garbage out.
 What we feed on mentally or visually or audibly eventually finds its way out of our mouths.
 What we feed on lodges itself in our heart.
 And our heart is the fountain of our speech.
 If you’re struggling with words, try modifying what you’re feeding on.
 Deal with the mouth problem at the root level—your heart.
 I think the more time we spend hanging out with Jesus, the more of His words we feed on, and the more we allow Him to shape our inner man, the greater control we’ll gain over our tongue.
-Let me give you one more behavior that helps us tame our tongue:
+Last but not least, let me give you one more secret that helps us tame our tongue: